 The global market for PPS saw a slight decline during the global recession era.
 The drop in polyphenylene sulfide market demand was largely contributed by the downturn of automotive and appliance industries mainly in the developed economies of the U.S., Western Europe and Japan.
 However, the drop in demand from these regions was more than offset by the surging demand for PPS in emerging economies of China, India and Brazil.
 China emerged as one of the major consumers of PPS and is growing at a rapid rate owing to growing industrialization in the nation.

-PPS demand in 2012 was 80 kilo tons and is expected to grow at a double digit growth rate over the forecast period.
+Polyphenylene sulfide market demand was estimated at 80 kilo tons in 2012 and is expected to grow at a CAGR of over 10% from 2014 to 2020.

-Asia Pacific was the largest consumer of PPS due to very large population in the region.
+Asia Pacific was the largest regional polyphenylene sulfide market, owing to the large population in the region.
 Asia Pacific accounted for over 75% of total market share in terms volume in 2013.
 The market in this region is expected to grow at a CAGR of 11.9%.
 The European market was valued at USD 78.6 million in 2013, and is expected to grow at a rate lower than the overall average over the forecast period.
 In addition, growing industrialization in countries of Asia Pacific is expected to drive the demand for filter bags at a CAGR of more than 13%.
 The RoW market valued at USD 32.4 million in 2013 is expected to grow substantially over the next six years.
 Growing industrialization and high demand in the automotive sector is expected to drive the PPS market over the forecasted period.

-The global PPS market comprises of companies including Chevron Philips, DIC, Kureha Corp, Fortron, Toray, Tosoh, Chengdu Letian and Lumena among others.
+The global polyphenylene sulfide market comprises of companies including Chevron Philips, DIC, Kureha Corp, Fortron, Toray, Tosoh, Chengdu Letian and Lumena among others.
 Chevron Philips dominates the market in terms revenue, whereas in terms of production capacity in volumes Lumena is the market leader.